polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 ---
 title: Endpoint Generator
-description: The Endpoint Generator reads your database's metadata and automatically generates a secured CRUD API wrapping it, with no manual coding required.
+description: The Endpoint Generator reads your database's metadata and automatically generates a secured CRUD API wrapping it, wraps your own SQL into endpoints, and imports third party APIs from their OpenAPI specifications - with no manual coding required.
 header:
   image: /assets/images/hero/endpoint-generator.webp
   og_image: /assets/images/hero/endpoint-generator-og.png